UK Gift Basket Business: Offers, Rates & Promotion

 Startup Cost: £50–£300 | Difficulty: Beginner | Time to Start: 7 Days | Business Type: Local

-A gift basket business involves creating and selling curated baskets of goods, often with a specific theme or purpose.
+A gift basket business involves curating and selling themed baskets of goods.
 These baskets can be tailored to suit various occasions, such as birthdays, weddings, or corporate events.
-The business requires creativity, attention to detail, and a willingness to adapt to customer needs.
+The business requires creativity, attention to detail, and adaptability to customer needs.

 Video Breakdown